Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Stop-AzureRmSqlElasticPoolActivity.md

 # Stop-AzureRmSqlElasticPoolActivity

 ## SYNOPSIS
-Cancels the asynchronous updates operation on the elastic pool.
+Cancels the asynchronous update operation on an elastic pool.

 ## SYNTAX